awsmag/power-ec-redis/README.md

 The package supports two env variables

-`CONNECTION_URI`: Connection string to connect
+`POWER_EC_REDIS_CONNECTION_URI`: Connection string to connect

 env vars are optional.
-You can eithr configure these or can pass them to the function.
+You can either configure these or can pass them to the function.

 ## Installation